wdarocha/benchmarks/README.md

 - **ibp-iabp-itbp_2025/**
   Benchmarks associated with the article:
-  *"A Novel Branch-and-Prune Algorithmic Framework for the 3D Interval Discretizable Distance Geometry Problem: An Approach Based on Torsion Angles of Molecular Structures"*
+  *"An Angle-Based Algorithmic Framework for the Interval Discretizable Distance Geometry Problem"*
   ([arXiv:2508.09143](https://arxiv.org/abs/2508.09143))

 ---